TriangleDataCenter/Triangle-GB/README.md

 # Triangle-GB
-Frequency-domain GB TDI response, modified from GBGPU (https://github.com/mikekatz04/GBGPU) to support numerical orbits and 2nd-generation TDI.
+Frequency-domain GB TDI response, modified from GBGPU (the GPU implementation of FastGB algorithm) to support the numerical orbit of Taiji and TDI-2.0.
+The responses are consistent with the time-domain simulations of Triangle-Simulator.

 # Installation
 1. install triangle